modelscope/FunASR/docs/deployment_matrix.md

 ```

 Keep CPU mode until you have a CUDA-capable PyTorch/FunASR image.
 After that, set `FUNASR_DEVICE=cuda` and verify with the same smoke test.
 Use `python examples/openai_api/smoke_test.py --base-url http://localhost:8000` on systems without bash/curl.

+### I want an internal Kubernetes service

+Use the [Kubernetes template](../examples/openai_api/kubernetes/) for a private `ClusterIP` OpenAI-compatible API with persistent model cache, `/health` probes, and a port-forward smoke-test path.
+Keep the CPU default until you have a CUDA-capable image and cluster GPU scheduling in place.

 ### I need streaming or live captioning